RiiConnect24/Wii-Guide/_pages/en_US/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

 13. Navigate to `data`
 14. Press (A) on `public.sav`
 15. Select "Mount as FAT image"
-  + If you do not see this option, ensure you are running the latest GodMode9 commit rather than the latest release
+  + If you do not see this option, ensure you are running the latest GodMode9 release
   + If you still do not see this option, please [report this bug](https://github.com/d0k3/GodMode9/issues)
 19. This will have moved you back to the main menu
 20. Navigate to `SDCARD`